jsoref/Issue-Label-Bot-wiki/Incident-Response-Plan.md

 ## 3.0 Policy of data removal.

-Issue-Label bot only operates on public GitHub repositories in order to steer clear of sensitive data.
+Issue-Label-Bot only operates on public GitHub repositories in order to steer clear of sensitive data.
 However, **at any time any user can request for any reason whatsoever that any data logged by the application be removed.**  At that time, our administrative staff will remove all data pertaining to that user, if exists.

 **We will remove all data within 72 hours from request.**

-## 4.0 Data Collected By Issue Label Bot
+## 4.0 Data Collected By Issue-Label-Bot

-No user-specific authentication is stored or collected by Issue Label Bot.
+No user-specific authentication is stored or collected by Issue-Label-Bot.
 The only information that is stored is:
 - The titles and comments of issues that occur after installing the app.
 - Reactions such as 👍 and 👎 made in the issue.